fdecampredon/rx-react/README.md

   }
 }
 ```
-Note that the `getStateStream` function is mandatory, and that when you extend lifecycle methods,
-You must call the `super` method.
+Note that when you extend lifecycle methods: `componentWillMount` `componentWillReceiveProps` and `componentWillUnMount`, You must call the `super` method.

+> Before the 0.3.x versions `RxReact.Component` also implemented lifecyle mixin behavior, for some perf reasons and because most of the time it's unnecessary thoses behavior has been removed.
+> If you want reenable this behavior  use `FuncSubject` as lifecycle method, or manually apply the `LifecycleMixin` on your class.

 ##FuncSubject